apeiros/baretest/README.markdown

 Planned Features
 ----------------

+* --fail-all flag, to test/review diagnostics of tests
 * Word-wrapping for CLI runner
 * Flags for color and verbose ([no-]color and [no-]verbose) for the executable
 * Passing on flags/options for formatters